abtin/notes/2021/Oct.md

 #### Thoughts

 - How do you start thinking about a new software you're going to build.
 Start with the data?
 Like OO and DDD?
 Are they still relevant?
 - I'm thinking of publishing unpopular opinions!

+### Oct 10, 2021

+#### Thoughts

+- Technical debt is a very contextual subject.
+  - If you're a startup using a new technology, you may accrue technical debt which requires refactoring on a later stage of your company, or never if the projects goes belly up.
+  - If you're a startup using a know technology to your team, you may accrue technical debt of repeating the known patterns but missing the opportunities of using something new.
+You may have a chance to refactor later, or basically building a legacy system right off the bat.
+  - If you are a ...
+- There are so many possibilities.
+Someone said, technical debt is good, it shows you delivered something, or did something pragmatic.
+It's like borrowing money to start a business.